qemqemqem/aider/issues/cmd_prioritize_command.md

 - [ ] Get the repomap with include_text_and_md=True, to ensure all the issue files are visible
 - [ ] Create a prompt for the LLM to evaluate and prioritize issues
 - [ ] Parse the LLM's response to identify the chosen issue
+- [ ] Ask the user to confirm the chosen issue and that they would like to /focus on it
 - [ ] Automatically execute the `/focus` command on the chosen issue
 - [ ] Add command to the help documentation
 - [ ] Write tests for the new command